Abhisha1/XeroNetSSUOpenIdPluginApp/README.md

 3.1.102
 ```
 ### Build the project
-Change directory to XeroNetSSUApp directory where you can see XeroNetSSUApp.csproj, build the project by:
+Change directory to XeroNetSSUOpenIdPluginApp directory where you can see XeroNetSSUOpenIdPluginApp.csproj, build the project by:

 ```
 $ dotnet build